 For the crowd who enjoyed Deadpool movies and comic books so far, would you not love to see a ridiculous multiverse movie with infinite versions of the character?
 When you have eccentric characters in the MCU like Loki and Wade Wilson, it opens the door to all sorts of possibilities for the character in the multiverse.
 We even saw an Alligator variant of Loki, it doesn’t get much more insane than that.
 I believe Deadpool variants would attract the same hype and attention the same way all the Loki variants captured everyone’s attention, if not more.

 Other than using the multiverse to showcase all the different Deadpools, using it as a pathway for Deadpool to reach the MCU without doing a reboot, also makes the most sense.
 Deadpool is already a well-established character with two movies under his belt and I personally wouldn’t be a fan of soft rebooting the character.
 But now is the perfect time to use the multiverse as the path to establishing Deadpool in the MCU.

 Every good story comes with a good villain, and the perfect villains for this story have already been established in the comics.

 To me, a multiversal Deadpool movie sounds like a great time and a perfect way to introduce Deadpool to the main MCU timeline.
-Ending Deadpool 3 on the prime MCU timeline could spin out into a number of different classic stories and finally allow Ryan Reynold’s Wade Wilson to interact with other much loved Marvel characters already established in the MCU.
+Ending Deadpool 3 on the prime MCU timeline could spin out into a number of different classic stories and finally allow Ryan Reynold’s Wade Wilson to interact with other much-loved Marvel characters already established in the MCU.
 What would you like to see in Deadpool 3?
-Leave a comment down below!
+Let us know on Twitter @mycosmiccircus!